samimaftabahmed/IndianTradeData/Readme.md

 Map Reduce Program to analyse trade statistics of India for export and import of commodities.

-The analysis can either be done on overall trade based on commodity in a particular year with a country, or just on a particular year with a country
+The analysis can either be done to find out the overall trade about a particular commodity in a particular year with a country, or just to find out the trade on a particular year with a country.

 #### Usage